Dr3dre/LeMur/README.md

 - Define the general structure on the *README* for understanding and navigate the scheduler file

 - Populate the lib folder with methods and data structures for improving the code clarity

+- fix the operations disconnection during the production scheduling.
+Insert a costraint on the operation that require certain operations to be made consecutively on the same machine
 ### TO ANALYZE
 - Change the orders "dict" data structure in to a list
 - Change the `cycles` attribute name in to `velata` inside `products` paramter